-Edward M. Jordan, Director, Department of Purchasing Dean Rylewicz, Deputy Director, Department of Purchasing Michael Maphis, Principal Buyer, Department of Purchasing development of sources, assistance to departments in the development of specifications, solicitation of bids, proposals, and quotations, and interacting with vendors.
+Edward M. Jordan, Director, Department of Purchasing Peter J. Esposito Jr., Deputy Director, Department of Purchasing Lisa Snyder, Secretary to the Director of Purchasing, Department of Purchasing

 Purchasing is charged with providing efficient service to the departments in the procurement of goods and services that are of the best value from responsible vendors.
-Purchasing is responsible for handling all aspects of the procurement process, including the identification and
+Purchasing is responsible for handling all aspects of the procurement process, including the identification and development of sources, assistance to departments in the development of specifications, solicitation of bids, proposals, and quotations, and interacting with vendors.